tillbiskup/evedata/docs/architecture.rst

   Not clear whether this situation can actually occur, but if so, most probably in this case only one value should be contained in the data.
 See `#7688, note 11 <https://redmine.ahf.ptb.de/issues/7688#note-11>`_ for details.

 Furthermore, a requirement is that the original monitor data are retained when converting timestamps to position counts.
-This most probably means to create a new ``MeasureData`` object.
-This is the case for the additional ``DeviceData`` class as subclass of ``MeasureData``.
-The next question: Where to place these new objects in the ``File`` class of the evefile.entities.file module?
+This most probably means to create a new :obj:`MeasureData <evedata.evefile.entities.data.MeasureData>` object.
+This is the case for the additional :obj:`DeviceData <evedata.evefile.entities.data.DeviceData>` class as subclass of :obj:`MeasureData <evedata.evefile.entities.data.MeasureData>`.
+The next question: Where to place these new objects in the :class:`File <evedata.evefile.entities.file.File>` class of the :mod:`evedata.evefile.entities.file` module?
 Alternatively: Would this be something outside the evefile subpackage, probably within the measurement subpackage?

 Converting MPSKIP scans into average detector channel